archfrog/KioskForge/README.md

 * Configuring basic Linux things such as host name, keyboard layout, locale, time zone, etc.
 * Rotating standard or touch-panel displays.

+Please notice that the kiosk needs either internet access or a real-time clock (RTC) for the automatic, daily maintenance to work properly.
+If the kiosk does not have internet access, it should be either a PC or a PI5 with an RTC backup battery.
+At this time, we cannot recommend using PI4Bs without internet access.
+The optimal is that the kiosk has internet access, though.

 **NOTE:** Intel Compute Sticks freeze randomly with Ubuntu Server 24.04.x so they are *not* supported at all.

 **NOTE:** The PC target is currently likely broken because I don't have a spare PC to test it on.
 WIP.